Martin-Qvr/mckinsey-silo-detection/README.md

 To install the required libraries run :
 `pip install -r requirements.txt`

-Finally, we built a webapp to present our results using streamlit
+Finally, we built a webapp to present our results using streamlit.